Ivan Tisci

 Ivan Tisci (born 22 March 1974) is an Italian football coach and former midfielder.
-He is the head coach of club Pineto.
+He is the head coach of club Potenza.

 Tisci played for nine seasons in Serie B and briefly also played in Serie A.

 Playing career

 In June 2004, Tisci joined Modena on free transfer.

 After the relegation of Crotone from Serie B, he joined Foggia of Serie C1 on a 1-year contract.

 In August 2009, he was signed by Avellino which recently relegated to Serie D.

 Coaching career

 After a couple experiences as a technical collaborator for Benevento and Empoli, on 11 April 2022 Tisci took on his first head coaching role at Serie D relegation-struggling club Bisceglie.
 After failing to save Bisceglie from relegation to Eccellenza, Tisci signed for fellow Apulian Serie D club Fasano.

 After a successful season at Fasano, Tisci was subsequently hired by Serie C club Audace Cerignola for the 2023–24 season.
 He was dismissed on 11 March 2024.

 On 10 October 2024, Tisci was appointed as the new head coach of Serie C club Pineto, replacing Mirko Cudini.

+In July 2026, Tisci was appointed head coach of Potenza Calcio.